maybebyte/anthesis/how-to-find-the-best-software-for-you.md

 ## What's your use case for the software?

-There's plenty of software out there, but whether it'll be useful to you somewhat depends on whether it fits your use case.
+There's plenty of software out there, but whether it'll be useful to you somewhat depends on if it fits your use case.
 You might find that understanding your requirements and preferences helps not only with choosing which project to use---it can also improve your overall satisfaction with the end result.